-I thought back to all of my research and remembered the different foods that I had found would help production.
-With that info in mind I made small snacks for myself that I could grab easily OR would take less than 5 minutes to prepare.
+I thought back to all of my research and remembered the different foods I had found that would help production.
+With that information in mind, I made small snacks that I could grab easily OR would take less than 5 minutes to prepare.
 It wasn’t long before the milk machine was back up and running smoothly!

-So, today I’m sharing some easy-peasy snacks that will hopefully help you maintain or boost supply!
+So, today I’m sharing some easy-peasy lactation snacks that will hopefully help you maintain or boost your milk supply!

-Nuts are some of the best snacks you can eat during breastfeeding to help boost supply with Cashews, Almonds, and Macadamias at the top of the list.
-While it’s certainly easy to just grab a can of nuts, I like to make things a little more interesting by throwing together an easy trail mix.
-This keeps things interesting with different flavors and textures and you can keep it in individual bags so you can easily grab one.
-Perfect for when you’re on the go!
-(Other great options are nut-based bars, like Kind bars.)
+Nuts are some of the best snacks you can eat during breastfeeding to help boost supply.
+Cashews, almonds, and macadamia nuts are at the top of the list.
+While it’s certainly easy to grab a can of nuts, I like to make things a little more interesting by throwing together an easy trail mix.
+This keeps things interesting with different flavors and textures, and you can keep it in individual bags so you can easily grab one.
+Perfect for when you’re on the go (other great options are nut-based bars, like Kind bars).

 2. Whole Grains

 Grains are multi-purpose during breastfeeding!
-Not only only do they provide excellent nutrients and minerals for you and the little one, they can also keep you “regular” at a time when it’s often hard to…go.
-Yay!
-Try incorporating quinoa or barley into your lunch by pre-making healthy salads or use it as a base for a meal at dinner time when you might have someone at home helping you prepare.
-In the mean time, an easy, go-to snack is something like brown rice cakes and a spread!
-I like these thin stackers with crunchy peanut butter but since almonds are known for boosting milk production.
-Try substituting almond butter instead.
+Not only do they provide excellent nutrients and minerals for you and the little one, but they can also keep your gut “regular.”
+Try incorporating quinoa or barley into your lunch by pre-making healthy salads.
+Or use it as a base for a meal at dinner time when you might have someone at home helping you prepare.
+In the meantime, an easy, go-to snack is something like brown rice cakes and a spread!
+I like these thin stackers with crunchy peanut butter.
+Since almonds are known for boosting milk production, using almond butter is even better!

-As I mentioned above, spinach is lactogenic because it is both full of folate and phytoestrogens, both of which promote healthy breast tissue and lactation.
-Also, as mentioned before, it’s something easy to throw into a smoothie (you’ll never taste it, I promise), or pre-make a spinach salad like this grilled chicken, spinach, and balsamic dressing recipe from skinnytaste.com.
-Even if you’ve got baby in your lap, it only takes one hand to eat a salad!
+As I mentioned above, spinach is lactogenic because it is full of folate and phytoestrogens, which promote healthy breast tissue and lactation.
+Also, as mentioned before, it’s something easy to throw into a smoothie (you’ll never taste it, I promise).
+Or pre-make a spinach salad like this grilled chicken, spinach, and balsamic dressing recipe from skinnytaste.com.
+Even if you’ve got a baby in your lap, it only takes one hand to eat a salad!

-While many other veggies like asparagus and green beans are also known to be lactogenic they aren’t necessarily something you’ll grab out of the fridge and snack on.
+While many other veggies like asparagus and green beans are also known to be lactogenic, they aren’t necessarily something you’ll grab out of the fridge and snack on.
 That’s where carrots come to the rescue!
-Like spinach they’re also nutrient-dense and you can throw them into a veggie (or even fruit) smoothie, juice them (add in ginger for extra an nutrient boost), or just include them in your protein plate with hummus.
+Like spinach, they’re also nutrient-dense, and you can throw them into a veggie (or even fruit) smoothie, juice them (add in ginger for an extra nutrient boost), or just include them in your protein plate with hummus.
 Easy, easy snack and one that most people don’t realize can help with lactation.
-If you do have a juicer here’s a great recipe for a carrot, ginger, kale, and lemon juice from Deliciously Ella.
+If you have a juicer, here’s a great recipe for a carrot, ginger, kale, and lemon juice from Deliciously Ella.

 BUT.
 My favorite way to snack on oats is with No-Bake Protein Balls.
-I adapted my recipe from Jaclyn at Cooking Classy because I wanted to make a few slight changes that would make these delicious little bites even more potent.
+I adapted my recipe from Jaclyn at Cooking Classy because I wanted to make a few slight changes to make these delicious little bites even more potent.

-Jaclyn’s recipe called for creamy peanut butter but I used crunchy peanut butter to add another texture.
-In place of peanut butter, for the added benefit during nursing, I would use Almond butter.
-She also uses 1/3 cup honey but I added a smidgen more because I found the balls held together easier.
-I also used dark chocolate chips instead of milk chocolate because, well, “they” say dark chocolate is heart healthy!
-I also added chia seeds along with the flax meal and I threw in some cinnamon because i.love.cinnamon.
+Jaclyn’s recipe called for creamy peanut butter, but I used crunchy peanut butter to add another texture.
+In place of peanut butter, I would use Almond butter for the added benefit during nursing.
+She also uses 1/3 cup honey, but I added a smidgen more because I found the balls held together easier.
+I also used dark chocolate chips instead of milk chocolate because “they” say dark chocolate is heart-healthy!
+I also added chia seeds with the flax meal and threw in some cinnamon because I.Love.Cinnamon.

-Once you’ve measured out all of the ingredients combine the peanut-butter (or almond butter) + honey + vanilla extract together.
-Once you’ve mixed them together well, add in the dry goods, oats + flax/chia + chocolate chips + cinnamon.
+Once you’ve measured out all the ingredients, combine the peanut butter (or almond butter) + honey + vanilla extract.
+Once you’ve mixed them well, add the dry goods, oats + flax/chia + chocolate chips + cinnamon.
 Stir until evenly coated but DO NOT use your hands to do this…trust me.

-Place in fridge or freezer in an airtight container when finished.
+Place in the fridge or freezer in an airtight container when finished.

-Hopefully you’ll find these snacks to be as easy, delicious, and filling as I did.
-I’d love to hear if you try any of them and if you noticed a difference in your milk supply or any adaptations you made!
+Hopefully, you’ll find these lactation snacks as easy, delicious, and filling as I did.
+I’d love to hear if you tried any of them and noticed a difference in your milk supply or any adaptations you made!
 Happy nursing!